KEEP WACO BEAUTIFUL

 Garrison Street Garden: A Creating Green Neighborhoods Project

-The National Women in Agriculture have had this community garden for several years, and thanks to a Keep Texas Beautiful and H-E-B grant, a Keep America Beautiful MLK grant, and sponsorship from Baylor University Solid Gold Neighbor, we have partnered with them to help elevate and expand their garden.
+The National Women in Agriculture have had this community garden for several years, and thanks to a Keep Texas Beautiful and H-E-B grant, a Keep America Beautiful MLK grant, and sponsorship from Baylor University Solid Gold Neighbor, we have partnered with them to help elevate and expand their existing community garden.
 This space is a gathering point for East Wacoans to utilize the space for their own garden and Rapoport Academy’s educational outdoor classroom.
+This space is home to our Green School’s program, in partnership with Rapoport, National Women in Agriculture, and Waco Downtown Farmer’s Market.
+Learn more about the Green Schools Program!